 When using phonics for writing, the children are encouraged to rehearse out loud what they want to say, before then spelling the words using their knowledge of sounds and ‘tricky’ words.
 Handwriting is also practised every day.
 The children practise sitting at the table with the correct posture and learn the correct letter formation.

 Phonics at Home

 There are many great websites and apps to help support phonics learning at home.
-Some of our favourites are on our Children Zone under English for the children to play.
-We also use the Forest Phonics App in school and this can be purchased at home also if you wish.
-We would also recommend your buy the RWI phonics flashcards and practice these with your children.
+Some of our favourites can be found on our website.
+Click on the Children tab, under English Zone.
+Within school, children will also use the Forest Phonics App and this can be purchased at home also if you wish.
+We would also recommend the RWI phonics flashcards.
+These are a very effective way to practice the sounds with your children.
 These can be bought very cheaply on the internet.
 As you practice with your child, it is crucial however that the sounds are pronounced in the same way as in RWI scheme.
 The video below shows how each to pronounce the different sounds.

 Phoneme – The smallest unit of sound.
 There are approximately 44 phonemes in English (it depends on different accents).
 Phonemes can be put together to make words.